kyle-t01/kyle-t01/README.md

 ## 🔭 Project Showcase
 ### **[Multiplayer Live Quiz | A Kotlin, Spring Boot + WebSockets Project](https://github.com/kyle-t01/multiplayer_live_quiz)**

 Built a full stack real-time multiplayer quiz app using Kotlin, Spring Boot, and Web Sockets.
 Players join a lobby, then participate in timed quizzes with real-time score updates.
 The game loop and quiz timers were handled using Kotlin coroutines.
+App is containerised with **Docker** and **Docker Compose**.

 ### **[Parse and Play: Play music from text!](https://github.com/kyle-t01/parse_and_play)**
 Parse and Play is an app built with AWS cloud that converts musical notation into audio playback.